 China continues to violate the human rights of the Tibetan people.
 Fundamental aspects of Tibetan society, including language and religion are viewed with suspicion by the government and are officially discouraged.
 The exercise of their right to speech results in their arbitrary arrests and detention.
 The disparities between the standard of living of Tibetans and the Chinese settlers are glaring.
 China’s population transfer policy is greatly threatening Tibetan identity and access to resources.

 Ever since the peaceful demonstrations in Lhasa in the late 1980’s, the Chinese government increased its dominance of Tibet.
-The “Strike Hard” campaign, initiated in 1996 is resulting page3image2295767104in widespread violations in Tibet.
+The “Strike Hard” campaign, initiated in 1996 is resulting in widespread violations in Tibet.
 Over 11,000 monks and nuns have been expelled from their monasteries, as “work team”” imposed restrictive measure on religious activities.
 In 1999, this campaign was extended to lay communities as well.
 More than 2,000 Tibetans escape over the Himalayas every year to avoid these repressive and discriminatory measures.

 International governments, lured by China’s economic prospects, continue to capitulate to the Beijing government.
 The European Union decided not to co-sponsor a U.S. human rights resolution during the 55 UN Commission on Human Rights in Geneva, assuring its defeat.
 During state visits by Jiang Zemin to England and France, extraordinary efforts were made to prevent the Chinese leader from encountering peaceful protesters.
 These visits ended as victories of commerce and large contracts for British and French corporations, but defeat of human rights.